-The student audience, as part of their peer assessment mark, will grade the presentations and submit at least 1 question per presentation.
-Rubrics and forms will be provided during the course for the peer assessment.
+The student audience, as part of their class participation peer assessment mark, will grade the presentations and submit at least 1 question per presentation.
+Rubrics and forms will be provided during the course for the peer assessment by the course instructor.

 The Course Instructor, in assigning a presentation grade to the presenters, will take into consideration the student evaluations.
-However, and for added clarity, the Course Instructor will be the one assigning the presentation grade based on their own assessment of the presentation (i.e. it will likely not be the average of peer evaluation scores).
+However, and for added clarity, the Course Instructor will be the one assigning the presentation grade based on their own assessment of the presentation (i.e. it is not based on the average of peer evaluation scores).